asherp/hourly/README.md

 %autoreload 2
 ```

+    The autoreload extension is already loaded.
+To reload it, use:
+      %reload_ext autoreload

 # Hourly
 A simple hour tracker for git projects. ```hourly``` parses your commit messages for "clock in/out" keywords and uses their unix timestamps to precisely calculate work hours.